xen-0/CrystalMatch/docs/user guide.md

 * `settings.ini` - App level settings - primarily log file options.
 * `align.ini` - Settings for the Alignment phase including acceptance metrics, Feature Matcher used and default scaling options.
-* `crystal.ini` - Settings for the Crytal Matching phase such as the size of ROI and the transform method.
+* `crystal.ini` - Settings for the Crystal Matching phase such as the size of ROI and the transform method - the Crystal Matching phase can also be disabled in this file.
+POI will be calculated based on the global alignment only and the results returned with a status flag of `2, DISABLED`.
 * `gui.ini` - The GUI is currently for testing purposes only and cannot be accessed in the compiled app - this file should be ignored.
 * `licensing.ini` - Activate/Deactivate SIFT and SURF proprietary algorithms in the OpenCV toolbox.
 These are not currently free for commercial use.
 * `det_*.ini` - Where `*` is the name of a feature detector.
 Settings specific to that detector.